Unwelcome Memories? We call it IHS…

 But IHS may not be overwhelming.
 It may be much more subtle, just appearing above the surface like the Loch Ness Monster for a few minutes when you least expect it, and subside, leaving you wondering, without clarity or closure, awake at 4.00am.
 “Where did THAT come from?
 Will it be back?”

-IHS can be treated very successfully.
+IHS can be treated very successfully with Auto Response Psychology.
 We’ve experience in clearing up both the initial memories and the fallout.
 In fact it can be completely sorted for the most part.
 Gone.
 Finished.
 Most of the people who arrive at Powerchange for coaching come with some elements of IHS as a feature of their experience, and go away in charge of their life and future again.